Mahmoudml/Mahmoudml/README.md

 - 👋 Hi, I’m @Mahmoud Rabea
-- 👀 I’m interested in data analysis
+- 👀 I’m interested in Business data analysis
-- 🌱 I’m currently learning data analysis professional track from Udacity
+- 🌱 I’m a data analyst.
-- 💞️ I’m looking to work a leading company in data analysis
+- 💞️ I’m looking forward to join a leading company in data analysis
-- 📫 How to reach me mahmud.egypt@gmail.com or 01558398586
+- 📫 reach me mahmud.egypt@gmail.com or 01558398586

 <!---
 Mahmoudml/Mahmoudml is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.